Wobbly U.S. fiscal response could deepen coronavirus recession

 But theory and practice have diverged.

-States have struggled just with the sheer volume of unemployment claims, which rocketed from about a couple hundred thousand a week in what was an era of historically low unemployment to millions here at a time.
+States have struggled just with the sheer volume of unemployment claims, which rocketed from about a couple hundred thousand a week in what was an era of historically low unemployment to millions (Read more here ) at a time.
 More than half, including California, New York and Pennsylvania, still rely on decades-old mainframe systems based on the COBOL language first introduced in 1959.

 Efforts to extend benefits to the gig worker economy, a key element of the rescue bill, have not yet been explained on state unemployment websites.
 The timetable for a different bit of individual assistance, checks of up to $1,200 per person, is also unclear.